 Overcoming the Trauma from my Wife’s Illness

 Jay shares his poem about the struggle of caring for his wife during her HG pregnancy.
-HG isnt just traumatic for pregnant women; it's traumatic for partners and family.
+HG isn't just traumatic for pregnant women: HG is traumatic for partners and family.

 I realized it when I wouldn’t admit to myself that I’m sad.

 Just this morning I denied my feelings.

 I am broken.

 and I stepped up.

 I took my vows to her and I wrote them on all my clothes and I wore them